zuqini/zpack.nvim/README.md

 - you're already comfortable with `vim.pack`, and want:
     - A minimalist lazy-loading implementation for faster startup
     - Declarative plugin specs to keep your config neat and tidy

-Additionally, because everything is just `vim.pack` under the hood, you can mix and match zpack.nvim specs and traditional `vim.pack.add({ ... })` as you wish!

 Out of the box, zpack does not provide:
 - UI dashboard for your plugins